-We say that $(F_n)_{\lambda}$ is a \emph{bad flag} for the surface $X$, if the associated one parameter subgroup $\lambda$ satisfies $\mu(\lambda, X) \geq 0$.
-Typically, the geometric properties of $X$ leading to failure of stability can be expressed in terms of a bad singularity which is singled out by a bad flag in $\mathbb{P}^3$. \emph{ We call this singularity a destabilizing one}, and it is clearly supported at $p_{\lambda}$.
-Similarly, the other terms of the bad flag impose additional geometric conditions on our surface.
-For example, the line $L_{\lambda}$ usually singles a bad direction or a curve of singularities in $X$.
-Given the surfaces $(F_{\lambda_i}(x_0,x_1,x_2,x_3) =0) \subset \mathbb{P}^3$, our first step is to describe the singularities singled out by their bad flag. \begin{prop} Let $X$ be a quintic surface and let $\Delta$ be its singular locus.
-If $X$ is a strictly semistable quintic surface with isolated singularities, then: \begin{enumerate}[label*=\arabic*.] \item $\Delta$ contains a triple point singularity $p \in X$ whose tangent cone is the union of a double plane $H^2$ and another one.
-The intersection multiplicity of the surface with any line in $H$ containing the triple point is five. \item $\Delta$ contains a triple point singularity $p \in X$ whose tangent cone is the union of a double plane $H^2$ and another one intersecting $H$ along a line $L$ which is contained in $X$.
-The intersection of the hyperplane $H$ with the surface $X$ is the union of a double line $L^2$ and a nodal cubic plane curve such that the double line is tangent to the cubic curve at the node. \item $\Delta$ contains a triple point singularity $p \in X$ whose tangent cone is a triple plane $H^3$.
-The quintic plane curve obtained from the intersection of the surface $X$ with $H$ has a quadruple point which tangent cone contains a triple line. \end{enumerate} If $X$ is an irreducible strictly semistable quintic surfaces with non isolated singularities, then: \begin{enumerate}[label*=\arabic*.] \item $\Delta$ contains a double line $L^2$ supporting a special double point whose tangent cone is $H^2$.
+\begin{prop} Let $X$ be a quintic surface, and let $\Delta$ be its singular locus.
+If $X$ is a strictly semi-stable quintic surface with isolated singularities, then \begin{enumerate}[label*=\arabic*.] \item $\Delta$ contains a triple point singularity $p \in X$ whose tangent cone is a union of a double plane $H^2$ and another plane.
+The intersection multiplicity of the surface with any line in $H$ containing the triple point is five. \item $\Delta$ contains a triple point singularity $p \in X$ whose tangent cone is a union of a double plane $H^2$ and another plane intersecting $H$ along a line $L$ which is contained in $X$.
+The intersection of the hyperplane $H$ with the surface $X$ is a union of a double line $L^2$ and a nodal cubic plane curve such that the double line is tangent to the cubic curve at the node. \item $\Delta$ contains a triple point singularity $p \in X$ whose tangent cone is a triple plane $H^3$.
+The quintic plane curve obtained from the intersection of the surface $X$ with $H$ has a quadruple point whose tangent cone contains a triple line. \end{enumerate} If $X$ is an irreducible strictly semi-stable quintic surface with non-isolated singularities, then \begin{enumerate}[label*=\arabic*.] \item $\Delta$ contains a double line $L^2$ supporting a special double point whose tangent cone is $H^2$.
 At the completion of the local ring, the equation associated to the double point has the form (see Notation \ref{notation})

 The intersection of $X$ with $H$ is a quintuple line supported on $L$. \item $\Delta$ contains a double line $L^2$ supporting a special triple point $p \in X$.
-The tangent cone of the triple point is the union of three planes intersecting along $L$.
-At the completion of the local ring, the equation associated to the triple point has the form:
+The tangent cone of the triple point is a union of three planes intersecting along $L$.
+At the completion of the local ring, the equation associated to the triple point has the following form